Kishwer Falkner, Baroness Falkner of Margravine: EHRC head

-In May 2023, a lawyer was appointed to investigate complaints against Falkner.
-The complaints were made by current and former staff at the EHRC.
-The nature of the complaints has not been disclosed.
-In May 2023, the investigation was suspended "following a backlash from 54 peers and outcry across the political spectrum".
-The investigation restarted in July 2023 but was closed in October 2023, following an independent review of the Commission's handling of complaints, initiated by then Minister for Women and Equalities, Kemi Badenoch, with Falkner remaining in her position as Chair.
+In 2023 Falkner faced 40 complaints from 12 current or former staff members "of bullying and harassment".
+In May an independent lawyer was appointed to investigate these complaints, the nature of which were not disclosed.
+Leading articles (editorials) in The Times characterised the complaints as a "smear campaign" and a "hit job", falsely accusing her of bullying.
+The investigation was soon suspended "following a backlash from 54 peers and outcry across the political spectrum".
+It restarted in July but was closed in October, following a review of the Commission's handling of complaints, initiated by the Minister for Women and Equalities, Kemi Badenoch.
+Falkner remained in her position as Chair; the board apologised to her, and recompensed her for "a good portion" of her legal fees, with the backing of the Treasury.